From Cannings model to Brownian motion conditioned on local time profile: Introduction

 \subsection{Organization of the paper}

 The remainder of the paper is organized as follows.
 In Section~\ref{sec:preliminaries}, we present several important preliminaries, including the formal definition of Cannings trees, Aldous' theorem on the convergence of contour functions, and the construction of the conditioned Brownian motion \( W^\ell \).
-Section~\ref{sec:tightness} introduces the coalescent process and derives some of its basic properties, including the coming-down-from-infinity property.
+Section~\ref{sec:tightness} introduces the coalescent process and derives some of its basic properties, including the CDFI property.
 Section~\ref{sec:tight} is devoted to proving the tightness of the rescaled trees.
 Finally, in Section~\ref{sec:proof}, we complete the proof of the main theorem by establishing the finite-dimensional convergence and the joint convergence of the contour and height functions.
-Appendix~\ref{sec:Kingman} proves convergence to Kingman’s coalescent under \eqref{eq:H3'}, and Appendix~\ref{sec:example} provides a counterexample demonstrating the near-sharpness of \eqref{H2'}.
+Appendix~\ref{sec:example} provides a counterexample demonstrating the near-sharpness of condition \eqref{eq:liminf}.